BP and Ørsted Launch Green Hydrogen Partnership

-BP and Ørsted will partner on a 50-megawatt electrolyzer in Germany in the first stage of a green hydrogen partnership.
+BP and Ørsted will collaborate on a 50-megawatt electrolyzer in Germany in the first stage of a green hydrogen partnership.

 The companies announced the project in Lingen, northern Germany, on Tuesday.
 The plan is to use electricity from an Ørsted offshore wind farm to power the electrolyzers.

-The initial 50 MW phase will produce 9,000 tons of green hydrogen per year, enough to displace 20 percent of the refinery’s existing fossil-fuel derived hydrogen.
-It is hoped the site will be operational by 2024 with a final investment decision in 2022.
-Longer-term plans could potentially see the electrolyzers scaled-up to 500 MW as the partnership develops.
+The initial 50 MW phase will produce 9,000 tons of green hydrogen per year, enough to displace 20 percent of the refinery’s existing fossil-fuel-derived hydrogen.
+The companies plan to have the site operational by 2024, with a final investment decision in 2022.
+Longer-term plans could potentially see the electrolyzers scaled up to 500 MW as the partnership develops.

 The project is BP’s first full-scale commercial hydrogen venture.
-In its most recent conference call with investors, CEO Bernard Looney hinted that hydrogen and offshore wind progress was imminent.
-By 2030 BP hopes to have 10 percent of the clean hydrogen market in “core hydrogen markets” as it chases carbon neutrality by 2050.
+In its most recent conference call with investors, CEO Bernard Looney hinted that hydrogen and offshore wind progress is likely in the near term.
+By 2030 BP hopes to have 10 percent of the clean hydrogen market in “core hydrogen markets” as it pursues carbon-neutrality by 2050.

-“Bringing together Ørsted and BP, Lingen Green Hydrogen offers the opportunity both to accelerate significant emissions reduction in our refinery and build experience of large-scale green hydrogen production and deployment,” Dev Sanyal, BP’s executive vice president for gas and low carbon, said in a statement.
+“Bringing together Ørsted and BP, Lingen Green Hydrogen offers the opportunity both to accelerate significant emissions reduction in our refinery and build experience with large-scale green hydrogen production and deployment,” Dev Sanyal, BP’s executive vice president for gas and low carbon, said in a statement.
 “This has the potential to play an important role in the development of a hydrogen economy, in Germany and beyond."

-BP uses the terminology clean, rather than green hydrogen.
-That term incorporates hydrogen produced from natural gas with carbon capture technology in place, or so-called blue hydrogen.
-(GTM's Green Hydrogen Explainer is here.)
-No such CCS technology is in use for hydrogen production at scale today.
+BP uses "clean" (rather than "green") to describe its hydrogen initiatives.
+That term incorporates hydrogen produced from natural gas with carbon-capture technology in place, which is termed "blue" hydrogen.
+(GTM's green hydrogen explainer is here.)
+No such carbon-capture technology is in use for hydrogen production at scale today.

 BP also said the excess hydrogen produced at Lingen could also become the feedstock for synthetic fuel production.
 In 2018, automaker Audi and BP ran a 30-day green hydrogen trial in Lingen’s fuel production process.

-Public funds remain lynchpin for pathfinder projects
+Public funds remain the linchpin for pathfinder projects

 BP and Ørsted have applied for funding from the EU Innovation Fund to support the Lingen project.
 The fund will distribute €10 billion ($11.8 billion) between 2020 and 2030 focusing on energy storage, carbon capture and technology to decarbonize industry.
-Its focus is on “highly innovative” and “big flagship” projects.
+Its focus is on what it describes as “highly innovative” and “big flagship” projects.

 Ørsted already has several green hydrogen projects underway covering industry and transport.
-Last month it announced a 100 MW green ammonia project, in partnership with a fertilizer firm in the Netherlands.
+Last month it announced a 100 MW green ammonia project in partnership with a fertilizer firm in the Netherlands.

-Ørsted has caveated its hydrogen project announcements by highlighting that it requires public funding for the investments make sense.
+Ørsted has tempered expectations for its hydrogen project announcements by highlighting that it requires public funding in order for the investments to make sense.

 In August, outgoing Ørsted CEO Henrik Poulsen told investors hydrogen was a decade away from making a mark on the company’s bottom line.